Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!

 - Sautéed sides: Sauteed zucchini for something light or brussels with bacon for some added decadence!

-- Bread: A loaf of crusty bread or cauliflower breadsticks for lower carbs.
+- Bread: A loaf of crusty bread or high protein bread like Greek yogurt bread or Greek yogurt biscuits.

 How to Store